dwajsman/wmdd_4935/week3/00_notes.md

-arrives there isn't room for the whole thing in your backyard, just dumping it all at once would kill your garden, so you have the delivery people dump your manure on your driveway(your neighbors love you for this). you then use a wheelbarrow to move smaller amounts, amounts of manure you can work with, one load at a time.
+arrives there isn't room for the whole thing in your backyard, just dumping it all at once would kill your garden, so you have the delivery people dump your manure on your driveway(your neighbors love you for this). you then use a wheelbarrow to move smaller amounts of manure you can work with, one load at a time.

-pipes, or piping is a way to pass a stream of data from one source to another. passing information from an api into file being written asynchronously for example, piping a read stream into a write stream.
+pipes, or piping is a way to pass a stream of data from one source to another. passing information from an api into a file being written asynchronously for example, piping a read stream into a write stream.

 above i mention read streams and write streams, node has four types of streams.